maximilian-gelbrecht/MCBB.jl/README.md

 # TO-DO

-* Plot Recipes: So far, there are no plot recipes and all examples are for PyPlot.
-This is suboptimal and for a proper release, they should be plot recipes to make the plotting simpler
+* Plot Recipes: So far, there are not yet plot recipes for everything